LCOGT/longtermphotzp/README.md

 ## Usage

-To calculate the photometric zeropoint of a set of iamges:
+To calculate the photometric zeropoint of a set of images:

 ```